Revision 22-2; Effective April 1, 2022

 Texas Department of Family and Protective Services (DFPS) foster care parents have parental control of the foster child even if the foster child's parent moves into the home.
 The name of the foster parent is displayed as Alternate Payee on the foster care Eligibility Determination Group (EDG) summary page in the Texas Integrated Eligibility Redesign System (TIERS).

 Participation Status — The designation of an Eligibility Determination Group (EDG) member as an eligible or ineligible member of the certified group.
-The participation status indicates whether the individual is considered an adult or a child according to policy.
+The participation status indicates whether the person is considered an adult or a child according to policy.

 Passive Renewal — A process by which the Texas Integrated Eligibility Redesign System (TIERS) automatically recertifies a Former Foster Care in Higher Education (FFCHE) active Eligibility Determination Group (EDG) for another certification period.
-This process occurs through a mass update and does not require advisor action.
+This process occurs through a mass update and does not require action.

-Periodic Income Check (PIC) — The process to determine whether electronic data indicates that there has been a change in the Modified Adjusted Gross Income (MAGI) household income that could make the client ineligible for certain Medical Programs.
+Periodic Income Check (PIC) — The process to determine whether electronic data indicates that there has been a change in the Modified Adjusted Gross Income (MAGI) household income that could make the recipient ineligible for certain Medical Programs.
 Changes in income identified through this process may impact eligibility for other programs.

 - an applicant or a certified Temporary Assistance for Needy Families (TANF);

-- Supplemental Nutrition Assistance Program (SNAP), or Medical Program household member (or a member who would be certified but is disqualified); or
+- Supplemental Nutrition Assistance Program (SNAP) or Medical Program household member or a member who would be certified but is disqualified; or

 - a Medical Program Modified Adjusted Gross Income (MAGI) household member.